Bangalore fort and Victoria Hospital

 The Legend of Sri Anjaneya Temple

-Almost all the leaders of freedom movement like Nehru, Rajaji, Babu Rajendra Prasad, and Lord Mountbatten had visited this temple.
+Almost all the leaders of the freedom movement like Nehru, Rajaji, Babu Rajendra Prasad, and Lord Mountbatten had visited this temple.

 Sri Anjaneya of this kshetra